cursorless-dev/cursorless/docs/user/README.md

 For example, the command `"take every key [blue] air"` will select every key in the map/object/dict including the token with a blue hat over the letter 'a'.

+###### Use with relative / ordinal modifiers

-The modifier `every` can also be used to get multiple selections from the ordinal and relative numbered scopes instead of one contiguous range.
+The modifier `every` can also be used to cause [relative / ordinal modifiers](#previous--next--ordinal--number) to yield multiple targets rather than a range:

 - `"take every two tokens"` selects two tokens as separate selections
-- `"take every first two tokens"` selects two tokens as separate selections
+- `"pre every first two lines"` puts a cursor before each of first two lines in block (results in multiple cursors)

 ##### `"grand"`